simonsobs/map_based_simulations/mbs-s0012-20230321/README.md

 ## Known issues

 * Websky Radio sources are available only down to 18.7 GHz, the lowest Simons Observatory channels have bandpasses to 10 Ghz, so I created a copy of 18.7 GHz and renamed it to 1.0 GHz.
 This is the border of the band, should not matter much.
+* Maps of dust created in the first release were erroneously generated with beta and Td ellmax of 2048 due to a bug in PySM, this has been fixed in PySM `3.4.0b9`.

 ## Feedback